sparticle999/SpaceCompany/README.md

 - Fixed higher antimatter storages not saving
 - Reduced framerate from 100fps to 10fps
 - Build 250 Segments and Dyson Sphere Button
+- Balanced Ice T5 to have cost just below storage level rather than above it

 ##### Bug Fixed